ACM at a Glance

 ACM recognizes excellence through its eminent series of awards for outstanding technical and professional achievements and contributions in computer science and information technology.
 ACM sponsors eight major awards, named for the foremost luminaries in the computing field, as well as several other awards that honor distinguished service in information technology.
 It also names as Fellows each year those outstanding members who have demonstrated achievements in computer science and information technology, and who have made significant contributions to the ACM's mission.
 The Distinguished Member grade recognizes those ACM members with professional experience and continuous professional membership who have achieved significant accomplishments or have made a significant impact on the computing field.

 ACM's most prestigious technical award, named for A.M.
-Turing, a pioneer in the computing field, is accompanied by a prize of $250,000.
+Turing, a pioneer in the computing field, is accompanied by a prize of $1 million.
 It is given to an individual selected for contributions of a technical nature made to the computing community.
 The contributions should be of lasting and major technical importance to the computer field.

 Professional and Public Service Activities